 - Guest Speakers on topics such as Teacher Evaluation, Climate & Culture, and School Improvement

 - 3 Half-Days of Professional Development for the New Principal

 Each new principal or assistant principal works with an experienced and accomplished mentor with similar professional experience for a minimum of 50 hours over the course of the first year.
-These 50 hours of mentoring support - more than other area providers - consist of direct, face-to-face meetings between the mentor and mentee, such as opportunities for the mentor to observe the new principal in the school setting at staff meetings, attendance at joint New Principal-Mentor meetings held at North Cook ISC, and other networking opportunities, as well as regular e-mail and phone correspondence.
+These 50 hours of mentoring support - more than other area providers - consist of virtual/direct, face-to-face meetings between the mentor and mentee, such as opportunities for the mentor to observe the new principal in the school setting at staff meetings, attendance at joint New Principal-Mentor meetings held at North Cook ISC, and other networking opportunities, as well as regular e-mail and phone correspondence.
 Mentees may use the hours spent in the program toward their professional development licensure renewal requirements.

 Our First-Year Principal and Assistant Principal Mentor Program cultivates student success by focusing on BUILDING RELATIONSHIPS, developing INSTRUCTIONAL LEADERSHIP, and strengthening SYSTEMS and OPERATIONS with new administrators.
 Carefully selected mentors assist new principals with their career transition and how to respond to real-life challenges and the daily stresses of being building leaders.

 The cost to the district for 2019-20 is $3,200 for each first-year principal or assistant principal.